About the Blog

 With that said, there’s plenty of work to be done.
 Let’s get started!

 My name is Justin Golbabai and I am a community builder, certified planner and local economist who lives and works in College Station, Texas.
 I hold a Bachelors of Arts in Economics and Sociology from the University of Notre Dame and a Masters in Public Administration with a concentration in Local Government/City Management from the University of Kansas.
 I also am a member of the American Planning Association‘s American Institute of Certified Planners (AICP) , hold a CNU-A accreditation through the Congress of the New Urbanism, and am an occasional member guest blogger with Strong Towns.
-Driven by the question “What environment best facilitates human flourishing?”, my career has taken me to unique places – from the halls of British Parliament, to a shelter for immigrants and refugees, to work as a city and neighborhood planner.
+Driven by my Catholic faith and the question “What environment best facilitates human flourishing?”, my career has taken me to unique places – from the halls of British Parliament, to a shelter for immigrants and refugees, to work as a city and neighborhood planner.